gabesumner/demo-builder/README.md

 SITE_PASSWORD=your-password
 ```

 When set, the browser will prompt for a password before allowing access.
 Any username is accepted; only the password is checked.
 Credentials are cached by the browser for the session.
-This protects all API endpoints; it does not apply to statically served files in production.

 ## Deploying to Heroku